$K$-theory of ghostly ideals for $\ell^p$-coarsely embeddable spaces: Introduction

-We emphasize that a-T-menability is linked to Hilbert space geometry.
-For a space $X$ that coarsely embeds into an $\ell^p$-space, its coarse groupoid is not necessarily a-T-menable.
-Consequently, our approach differs essentially from the methods used in \cite{WZ2023, WFZ2025}.
-Inspired by \cite{WXYZ2024}, we employ the Dirac-dual-Dirac construction to reduce the problem to the study of ideals in twisted algebras.
-At the level of twisted algebras, the structure readily implies the $K$-theory isomorphism between these two ideals.
+is an isomorphism of abelian groups, where $\I(X,U)$ and $\G(X,U)$ are the geometric and ghostly ideal associated with $U$ in the Roe algebra $C^*(X)$, respectively. \end{Thm}

+It should be emphasized that the proofs of the $K$-theory isomorphism between the geometric and ghostly ideals in \cite{WZ2023, WFZ2025} depend crucially on the fact that a-T-menable groupoids are $K$-amenable (see \cite{Tu1999}).
+Indeed, a metric space $X$ with bounded geometry is coarsely embeddable into a Hilbert space if and only if the associated coarse groupoid $G(X)$ is a-T-menable (see \cite[Theorem~5.4]{STY2002}).
+For a space $X$ coarsely embeddable into an $\ell^p$-space, whether its coarse groupoid $G(X)$ is $K$-amenable remains an open question.
+It is precisely this gap that necessitates a fundamentally different approach in this paper, departing from earlier methods.

+Our method to prove \Cref{thm: 1.1} is to generalize the $\ell^p$-Dirac-dual-Dirac construction in \cite{WXYZ2024} from the extreme case where $U=\beta X$ to a general invariant open subset $U\subseteq \beta X$.
+The argument proceeds in three main stages:

+\emph{1.
+Reduction to sparse subspaces}: Since the $\ell^p$-Dirac-dual-Dirac construction is primarily applicable to sparse spaces, we first reduce the proof of \Cref{thm: 1.1} to the sparse subspaces of $X$ (see \Cref{pro: reduction to sparse space}).

+\emph{2.
+Restriction of the construction to ideals}: On a sparse subspace, the $\ell^p$-Dirac-dual-Dirac construction restricts to the ghostly and geometric ideals, respectively (see \Cref{pro: dirac dual dirac}).
+This allows us to further reduce the proof to a comparison between the geometric and ghostly ideals within a twisted Roe algebra.

+\emph{3.
+Comparison within the twisted framework}: In the twisted Roe algebra, the distinction between elements in the geometric ideal and the corresponding ghostly ideal vanishes asymptotically (see \Cref{lem: twisted geo vs gho}), which completes the proof of our main theorem.

-As applications of our main result, we derive the following corollaries.
-The first corollary concerns the relative coarse Baum-Connes conjecture, introduced in \cite{GWZ2025}.
-Its validity characterizes local obstructions to positive scalar curvature at infinity for manifolds.
+Several corollaries follow as direct applications of our main result.
+The first corollary concerns the so-called \emph{relative coarse Baum-Connes conjecture}, introduced in \cite{GWZ2025}.
+Its validity provides a local obstruction to the existence of Riemannian metrics with positive scalar curvature at infinity (see \cite{GWZ2025} for details).

 \begin{Cor}[\Cref{cor: relative CBC}] Let $X$ be a metric space with bounded geometry that admits a coarse embedding into an $\ell^p$-space ($p\geq 1$).
-For any subspace $Y$, the relative coarse Baum-Connes conjecture holds for $(X, Y)$. \end{Cor}
+For any subspace $Y$ in $X$, the relative coarse Baum-Connes conjecture holds for $(X, Y)$. \end{Cor}

-The second concerns the operator norm localization for equi-approximable finite-rank projections, a concept introduced in \cite{BFV2024} that is of interest in geometric group theory.
-In this paper, we establish a connection between this condition and the geometry of $\ell^p$-spaces via $K$-theory computations.